 Make your breakfast just a little more exciting with this Bananas and Cream oatmeal!
 Banana cream, warm spices, plus crunchy walnuts make this a truly satisfying breakfast!

-To make this oatmeal we begin with a Banana Cream.
+We begin with a Banana Cream.
 It’s pretty easy to make, you gather the ingredients and blend until smooth.
-You need the following ingredients to make this situation:
+This is what you need to make this situation:

 - Chopped walnuts

 - Banana Liqueur (Seriously, you haven’t made this yet?
 What are you waiting for!)